mpv-player/mpv/DOCS/contribute.md

   be documented in input.rst.
-All changes to the user interface (options, properties, commands) must be documented with a small note in interface-changes.rst (although documenting additions is optional, and obscure corner cases and potentially be skipped too).
+All changes to the user interface (options, properties, commands) must be documented with a small note in interface-changes.rst (although documenting additions is optional, and obscure corner cases can potentially be skipped too).
 Changes to the libmpv API must be reflected in the libmpv's headers doxygen, and should be documented in client-api-changes.rst.